clearboy/Book_Fundamentals_of_Internal_Kongfu/Fundamentals of Internal Kongfu/Chapter 1.md

 Suggested Final Summary:

+Internal Kung Fu is Kungfu practised with an aware mind.
+A conscious mind.
+More fundamentally, Internal Kungfu is a skill.
+As opposed to knowledge you can always deepen your ability to perform it.
+We use internal Kungfu to help us control ourselves physically and mentally so that we may optimally direct our energies to any purpose we choose.

 Individual Summaries below this line

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_